 Will Parry Labor Library

-Stop by the labor center to browse the library or checkout materials by appointment only through the end of February due to the Omicron outbreak.
-All visitors must wear a mask and comply with all safety measures.
-Email Alex Bacon at email@example.com or call 206-934-6671 to borrow by inter-campus mail within the Seattle Colleges, to make alternate arrangements for pickup, or to suggest a book or video.
+Stop by the labor center to browse the library or checkout materials.
+Email Alex Bacon at email@example.com or call 206-934-6671 to borrow by inter-campus mail within the Seattle Colleges, to make alternate arrangements for pickup, or to have the materials mailed to you (within Washington State only).

 About Our Library